 LME arbitration is a private dispute resolution system, designed to settle disputes fairly, expertly and economically, without having to resort to action in the UK or other courts.

-The LME's arbitration service is generally recognised as the best available for the metals industry, which includes physical as well as market trading.
-Indeed, so well regarded is the LME's arbitration facility that the service is used by a growing number of enterprises who have no direct involvement in metals.
+The LME's arbitration service is generally recognised as the best available for the metals industry, which includes physical transactions as well as market trading.
+Indeed, so well regarded is the LME's arbitration facility that the service is used by enterprises who have no direct involvement in LME metals.

-The arbitration rules have been drawn under the framework of English law.
-Any awards are enforceable by the High Court.
-Awards are also enforceable in virtually all overseas countries under the New York Convention of 1958, for the Recognition and Enforcement of Foreign Arbitral Awards.
+The arbitration procedural rules have been drawn up under the framework of English law but the arbitrators can deal with contracts governed by any other laws.
+Awards are enforceable by the High Court.
+They are also enforceable in virtually all overseas countries under the 1958 New York Convention for the Recognition and Enforcement of Foreign Arbitral Awards.